axibase/atsd-use-cases/how-to/github/pr-report.md

 }
 ```

 This query targets [Apache Software Foundation](https://github.com/apache) repositories and returns a JSON list with the first five Pull Requests from the first repository in their GitHub library, alphabetically.
 These settings may be configured by modifying the `pullRequests(first: 5, states: OPEN, orderBy: {field: UPDATED_AT, direction: DESC}) {` and `repositories(first:1, orderBy: {field: PUSHED_AT, direction: DESC}) {` clauses, respectively.
+These configurations may be modified in ATSD under **Data** > **Replacement Tables**, where the query will be imported in order to monitor more than the default 10 repositories.

 <details><summary>View the JSON results of the above GraphQL query.</summary>
 <p>